NeroINC/docker/README.md

 ## Dockerfiles
 All Dockerfiles are provided _"as is"_.
-Automated trusted builds of these images are available for public consuption at the [Docker Hub](https://registry.hub.docker.com/repos/neroinc/).
+Automated trusted builds of these images are available for public consumption at the [Docker Hub](https://registry.hub.docker.com/repos/neroinc/).

 * `neroinc/fedore-apache` - Plain and simple image with Apache httpd based on fedora:20